This page describes advanced configuration details for the following scenarios:

 Configuring IKE, including multiple subnet support

-You can view detailed information about how Cloud VPN supports multiple IKE ciphers at Supported IKE ciphers.
+In Supported IKE ciphers, you can find details about how Cloud VPN supports multiple IKE ciphers.

-Cloud VPN only supports one-to-one NAT via UDP encapsulation for NAT-Traversal (NAT-T).
+Cloud VPN only supports one-to-one NAT by using UDP encapsulation for NAT-Traversal (NAT-T).
 One-to-many NAT and port-based address translation are not supported.
 In other words, Cloud VPN cannot connect to multiple peer VPN gateways that share a single external IP address.

-For more details about VPN gateways behind one-to-one NAT, refer to the troubleshooting page.
+For more details about VPN gateways behind one-to-one NAT, see On-premises gateways behind NAT on the Troubleshooting page.

-The Cloud VPN MTU size is 1460.
-See MTU Considerations for a description of how to configure your peer VPN gateway to support this MTU size, if required.
+The Cloud VPN MTU size is 1460 bytes.
+For a description of how to configure your peer VPN gateway to support this MTU size if required, see MTU considerations.

-HA VPN is the recommended method of implementing highly-available and higher-throughput VPNs.
-If your peer VPN gateway supports BGP, you can configure an HA VPN gateway with a 99.99% uptime SLA using an active/active or active/passive tunnel configuration.
+HA VPN is the recommended method of implementing high-availability VPNs and high-throughput VPNs.
+If your peer VPN gateway supports BGP, you can configure an HA VPN gateway with a 99.99% uptime SLA by using an active/active or active/passive tunnel configuration.

-For Classic VPN gateways, you can provide VPN redundancy and failover by using these options.
-However, you receive a 99.9% availability SLA for this configuration.
+For Classic VPN gateways, you can provide VPN redundancy and failover by using these throughput and load balancing options.
+However, with this configuration, you receive a 99.9% availability SLA.

 - To learn about the basic concepts of Cloud VPN, see the Cloud VPN overview.